 Another notable thing is that Ocean Isle Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ocean Isle Beach is worth considering.

 Ocean Isle Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Ocean Isle Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocean Isle Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Ocean Isle Beach include Irish, German, Italian, and Scottish.
+Important ancestries of people in Ocean Isle Beach include English, German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Ocean Isle Beach is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.